gyan-amala/my-news-site/news/why_we_think_what_we_think.md

+---
+layout: article-layout.njk
+tags: news
+title: "The Architecture of the Mind: Why We Think What We Think"
+category: "history"
+trending: false
+author: "Desk Editor"
+---

 # The Architecture of the Mind: Why We Think What We Think

 Listen to the voice inside your head as you read this sentence.
 It feels incredibly intimate, entirely sovereign, and undeniably *yours*.
 We move through the world with the profound conviction that our thoughts are self-authored, original creations bubbling up from the depths of our unique identities.